marktkimball/branch-hill-baptist/src/pages/sermons/index.md

 templateKey: sermons-page
 path: /sermons
 title: Sermon Archives
-subtitle: Past Sermons from the Pulpit of Branch Hill Baptist Church
+subtitle: Archived Sermons from the Pulpit of Branch Hill Baptist Church
-lead: Left click sermon file to download to your device.
-To listen without downloading, right click and open in new tab or window.
+lead: To save to your device, click "download".
+To listen without downloading, right click and "open in new tab" or window.
 sermons:
-  - date: June 24, 2020
-    title: The Un-Prodigal Son
-    speaker: Damon Brown
-    file: /img/2020-06-24_wed.mp3
   - date: February 17, 2021
     file: /img/2021-02-17_wed.mp3
     title: The Book of Revelation, Pt 4